Signal Intelligence Regiment (KONA): KONA 2

-Kona 3
+KONA 3

-KONA 3 was composed of one NAA (10), one FAK (possibly 611, which was transferred to the west under KONA 6 in October 1944), one NAK, one FESTE.
-Nothing further is known about KONA 3, as it ended up caught by the Russians in a pocket in Kurland, a region in Latvia, towards the end of the war and captured intact by the Red Army KONA 3 operated in Riga, Pskov and Courland where it was caught in the Courland Pocket.
+KONA 3 was composed of one NAA (10), one FAK (possibly 611, which was transferred to the west under KONA 6 in October 1944), one NAK, one Feste.
+Nothing further is known about KONA 3, as it ended up caught by the Soviets in a pocket in Courland, a region in Latvia, towards the end of the war and captured intact by the Red Army.
+KONA 3 operated in Riga, Pskov and Courland where it was caught in the Courland Pocket.